 Chronic hypertension in pregnancy may additionally be managed with other drugs such as labetalol.

 The exact mechanism of aspirin in prevention of pre-eclampsia is not known.
 Pre-eclampsia is characterised by the presence (and imbalance) of a certain ‘chemical’ called TXA2.
 TXA2 causes vasoconstriction (narrowing) of the blood vessels and consequently increase of blood pressure.
 The same chemical is also associated with inflammation.
 Aspirin, which belongs to a group of drugs called nonsteroidal anti-inflammatory drug (NSAIDs) reduce the production of TXA2 and hence counteracts the vasoconstrictive effect (Wertaschnigg et al, 2019).

 The usual daily dose of baby aspirin is one 75mg tablet daily.

-Depending on your medical condition, sometimes you may be asked to take a higher dose.
-Low dose aspirin is taken in the morning with/after food to minimise the risk of gastrointestinal side effects.
+Depending on your medical condition, sometimes you may be asked to take a higher dose of aspirin, please follow the recommendation of the prescriber.
+Low dose aspirin is usually taken in the morning with/after food to minimise the risk of gastrointestinal side effects.